adriannovegil/awesome-observability/README.md

 ### Metrics

 - [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.
 - [top](https://www.booleanworld.com/guide-linux-top-command/) - Allows users to monitor processes and system resource usage on Linux.
-It is one of the most useful tools in a sysadmin’s toolbox, and it comes pre-installed on every distribution.
+It is one of the most useful tools in a sysadmin's toolbox, and it comes pre-installed on every distribution.
-- [htop](https://support.cloudways.com/system-monitoring-using-htop-command/) - Command line utility that allows you to interactively monitor your system’s vital resources or server’s processes in real time.
+- [htop](https://support.cloudways.com/system-monitoring-using-htop-command/) - Command line utility that allows you to interactively monitor your system's vital resources or server's processes in real time.
 - [ctop](https://github.com/bcicen/ctop) - Top-like interface for container metrics.
 - [sls-dev-tools](https://github.com/Theodo-UK/sls-dev-tools) - The Developer Tools for the Serverless World - think Chrome Dev Tools but for Serverless.
 - [OpenCensus](https://opencensus.io/) - OpenCensus is a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.